JaehoonSong12/au_cs_suite/README.md

 The GPB system is built on a **client-server architecture** that separates the roles of the frontend and backend for better organization and future scalability.
 Here’s a breakdown of the system's key components:

-- **Frontend:** A responsive web client that works on multiple devices without requiring any software installation.
+- **Frontend:** A React-powered responsive web client that works on multiple devices without requiring any software installation.
 - **Backend:** A Python-powered server responsible for handling file storage, photo editing, and metadata management.
 - **Cloud Storage:** Photos and session data are stored on scalable platforms like Amazon S3 or Google Cloud.
 - **QR Code Integration:** Unique QR codes link users directly to their photo sessions.